victorbenichoux/vizno/docs/renderers.md

 It also supports displaying large [pandas]() dataframes as tables (using [tabulator](http://tabulator.info/)).

-Checkout the `examples/renderers/table.py` for an example.
+Checkout the `examples/renderers/table.py` for an example, and the [resulting report](./examples/table.html).

 ## Typesetting